PerfectlySoft/Perfect-CURL/README.md

 The following three example shows how each of the functions are used.
 Each will perform a request and convert the resulting response body from JSON into a [String:Any] dictionary.

-• Synchronously fetch a simple API endpoint and decode it from JSON:
+• Synchronously fetch an API endpoint and decode it from JSON:

 ```swift
 let url = "https://httpbin.org/get?p1=v1&p2=v2"
 let json: [String:Any] = try CURLRequest(url).perform().bodyJSON
 ```

-• Asynchronously fetch a simple API endpoint and decode it from JSON:
+• Asynchronously fetch an API endpoint and decode it from JSON:

 ```swift
 let url = "https://httpbin.org/post"